odtp-org/odtp/README.md

     "updated_at": datetime.utcnow(),
 }
 ```
-# How to Contribute to the Open Digital Twin Platform (ODTP) Project
+# How to Contribute to the ODTP Project
 We sincerely appreciate your interest in contributing to the ODTP project.
 Here is a step-by-step guide to help you through the process:
 - **Step 1: Sign the Contributor License Agreement (CLA).** Before contributing, please sign a CLA, which clarifies the intellectual property licenses granted with contributions.
     - Individual Contributors (CLAI): If you're contributing independently (not on behalf of a company), sign the [Individual Contributor License Agreement (CLAI)](https://github.com/odtp-org/odtp/blob/main/CLAI.txt).